 Some people talk about “colonial hangover”.
 I just don’t believe it… But prejudices remain.
 Black guy mostly means drug dealer, but it also means sorcerer, cannibal, kidnapper, snatcher and black girls are all prostitutes!
 We can wonder how it’s possible for people from India to reason this way, a country where Gandhi was born, raised, and used to live!
 But whatever we think about Gandhi, he was also, at least for a period of time, a racist.

-When I finally got in New Delhi, I’m on the alert.
+When I finally got in Delhi, I was on the alert.
 And I quickly met a group of Indian guys, friends of the guys managing the hostel I was staying at.
 After the first little fears, it turned out they were all very friendly, open-minded and with a great sense of humor.
 I liked my stay in the city a little bit more thanks to those guys, despite the chaos of the city.
-Restaurants, bowling, bars.
-We really had fun together, and I’m still in touch with some of them!
+Restaurants, bowling, bars… We really had fun together, and I’m still in touch with some of them!
+A few times, I was asked “Where are you really from?” but apart from that, nothing to report!

 The moment I really changed my mind about Indians is when I got in Vagator Beach, Goa.
 There, Indians are very relaxed, open to have a conversation, not judgmental… Ok Goa is a bit different, it was a Portuguese colony not that long ago but still!
 We had a barbecue one evening with some locals, and that was one of the best nights I ever spent in the country!
 The color of my skin was just invisible and insignificant to them, they treated me like they would have treated anybody else : with respect and sympathy.
 The state of Kerala was the same, I never felt a jot of racism from Indians during my stay there.